-- (1) Number of Shares includes the number of Shares beneficially owned or controlled or directed, directly or indirectly, by each director nominee. - (2) Current and proposed Chair of the Board. - (3) Holders of Series 1 Preferred Shares are entitled to receive, as and when declared by the Board, fixed non-cumulative preferential cash dividends at the rate of \$0.6772 per share per annum, or \$0.1693 per share per quarter.
-Such dividends are paid quarterly on the last day of January, April, July and October in each year. - (4) Holders of Series 3 Preferred Shares are entitled to receive, as and when declared by the Board, fixed non-cumulative preferential cash dividends at the rate of \$0.70 per share per annum, or \$0.175 per share per quarter.
-Such dividends are paid quarterly on the last day of January, April, July and October in each year. - (5) Current and proposed member of the Risk Oversight Committee. - (6) Current and proposed member of the Innovation and Technology Committee. - (7) Current and proposed member of the HR Committee. - (8) Current and proposed member of the Audit Committee. - (9) Mr. Oliver is also a director of Mackenzie Financial Capital Corporation, Multi-Class Investment Corp., and Counsel Portfolio Corporation.
+- (1) Number of Shares includes the number of Shares beneficially owned or controlled or directed, directly or indirectly, by each director nominee. - (2) Current and proposed Chair of the Board. - (3) Current and proposed Vice-Chair of the Board. - (4) Holders of Series 1 Preferred Shares are entitled to receive, as and when declared by the Board, fixed non-cumulative preferential cash dividends at the rate of \$0.6772 per share per annum, or \$0.1693 per share per quarter.
+Such dividends are paid quarterly on the last day of January, April, July and October in each year. - (5) Current and proposed member of the Risk Oversight Committee. - (6) Current and proposed member of the Innovation and Technology Committee. - (7) Current and proposed member of the HR Committee. - (8) Current and proposed member of the Audit Committee.